davepinch/pinchy.cc/content/topics/places/islands/s/seal-island/seal-island.md

 disambiguate of:
   - seal
   - island
-not to be confused with: Seal Island
+not to be confused with: Seal Rocks
 tags:
   - disambiguate
 ---